-Rolette Public School District No. 29's responses to the findings identified in our audit are described in the accompanying schedule of findings.
+Rolette Public School District No. 29's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
 Rolette Public School District No. 29's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.